stadust/demonlist-guidelines/270_Low_Detail_Modes/300_texture_packs.md

 ## Shaders

 A *shader* is generally defined as any external software that alters the visual appearance of the game.
-A shader may function similarly to a texture pack because it changes the display of in-game textures, but shaders could also change the brightness or hues of certain colors.
+A shader may function similarly to a texture pack if it changes the display of in-game textures, but shaders could also change the brightness or hues of certain colors.

 Changing the appearance of textures and colors could adversely affect the difficulty of a list demon, so the use of shaders is also **prohibited for records on the list.**